panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 Open the demo and click the button.
 Each time you click, you will see in the console the message `'I rendered!'` &mdash; meaning that each time the state is updated, the component re-renders.

-So, the 2 main differences between state and references:
+So, the 2 main differences between references and state:

-1. Updating state triggers a component re-rendering, while updating a reference doesn't trigger
+1. Updating a reference doesn't trigger re-rendering, while updating the state makes the component re-render;
-2. The state update is asynchronous (the state variable is updated after re-rendering), while the reference update is synchronous (the updated reference value is available right away).
+2. The reference update is synchronous (the updated reference value is available right away), while the state update is asynchronous (the state variable is updated after re-rendering).

-From a higher point of view, references are used to store infrastructure data of the component, while the state stores information that is directly rendered on the screen.
+From a higher point of view, references are used to store infrastructure data side-effects, while the state stores information that is directly rendered on the screen.

 ### 1.2 Use case: implementing a stopwatch

-You can store inside a reference infrastructure data of side-effects.
-For example, you can store into a reference pointers: timer ids, socket ids, etc.
+You can store inside a reference infrastructure data of side effects.
+For example, you can store into reference pointers: timer ids, socket ids, etc.

-For example, the following component `Stopwatch` uses `setInterval(callback, time)` timer function to increase each second the counter of a stopwatch.
+The component `Stopwatch` uses `setInterval(callback, time)` timer function to increase each second the counter of a stopwatch.
 The timer id is stored into a reference `timerIdRef`:

 ```jsx{4,9}
 import { useRef, useState, useEffect } from 'react';